Can India’s Opposition capitalise on the Adani fall to corner Modi?

 A conspiracy of silence

 It isn’t as if the Adani crisis hasn’t already claimed a political scalp.
 It has – in the United Kingdom.
-The brother of former prime minister Boris Johnson stepped down as director of Elara Capital, one of firms that allegedly served as “stock parking entities” for the Adani Group, helping it evade regulatory scrutiny, according to Hindenburg.
+The brother of former prime minister Boris Johnson stepped down as director of Elara Capital, one of the firms that allegedly served as “stock parking entities” for the Adani Group, helping it evade regulatory scrutiny, according to Hindenburg.
 The Adani Group has denied this claim.

 In most democracies, crony capitalism is a serious charge.